wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/adam-and-eve.md

 ## Etymology

-The etymology of the name of both Adam and Eve is uncertain, and several theories have been proposed for each name on their own.
+The etymology of the name of both Adam and Eve is uncertain, and several etymological theories have been proposed for each name on their own.

-One theory is that the name "Adam" is derived from the Hebrew word "adamah," which means "earth" or "soil."
-This is in line with the biblical account of Adam being formed from the dust of the earth (Genesis 2:7).
-Another theory is that the name "Adam" is derived from the Akkadian word "adamu," which means "to make" or "to create."
+One theory is that the name Adam is derived from the Hebrew word "adamah", which means "earth" or "soil".[^soil] This is in line with the biblical account of Adam being formed from the dust of the earth (Genesis 2:7).
+Another theory is that the name "Adam" is derived from the Akkadian word "adamu", which means "to make" or "to create."
 This interpretation emphasizes the idea of Adam as the first human being created by God.
-A third theory is that the name "Adam" is related to the Hebrew word "adom," which means "red."
-This interpretation is based on the idea that the color red symbolizes life and vitality, and that the name Adam reflects the idea of the first human as the source of life.
+A third theory is that the name "Adam" is related to the Hebrew word "adom," which means "red".[^red] This interpretation is based on the idea that the color red symbolizes life and vitality, and that the name Adam reflects the idea of the first human as the source of life.

-On for Adam's companion Eve, the etymology of the name "Eve" is as already mention neither certain, but it is thought to be derived from the Hebrew word "chavah," which means "to give life."
-This interpretation is in line with the biblical account of Eve being the mother of all living things (Genesis 3:20).
-Another theory is that the name "Eve" is related to the Hebrew word "haya," which means "to live."
+On for Adam's companion Eve, the etymology of the name Eve is as already mention neither certain, but it is thought to be derived from the Hebrew word "chavah", which means "to give life".[^alive] This interpretation is in line with the biblical account of Eve being the mother of all living things (Genesis 3:20).
+Another theory is that the name Eve is related to the Hebrew word "haya", which means "to live".
 This interpretation emphasizes the idea of Eve as the source of life for all humankind.
-In addition, the name "Eve" has been connected to the Akkadian word "awwatu," which means "living one," further emphasizing the idea of Eve as a symbol of life and vitality.
+In addition, the name Eve has been connected to the Akkadian word "awwatu", which means "living one", further emphasizing the idea of Eve as a symbol of life and vitality.

+[^soil]: The Hebrew word אדם (adam) has cognates in several ancient Near Eastern languages, such as Phoenician and Ugaritic, typically signifying "man" or "earth".
+This suggests its origin from the Proto-Semitic word *dam-, which means "soil" or "earth", thus implying that "adam" essentially signifies an "earthling" or "human being".
+See here for more: [אדם # Hebrew | Wiktionary](https://en.wiktionary.org/wiki/%D7%90%D7%93%D7%9D#Hebrew)

+[^red]: The Hebrew word אדם (adam), besides its roots in the Proto-Semitic word *dam- meaning "soil" or "earth," might also be related to the Hebrew word אדום ('adóm), which means "red."
+This connection suggests a potential association with "blood," given its red color, or "red ochre soil," highlighting a multifaceted interpretation of "adam" as an earthling or human imbued with life (blood) or tied to the earth's red soil.
+See here for more: [אדום # Hebrew | Wiktionary](https://en.wiktionary.org/wiki/%D7%90%D7%93%D7%95%D7%9D#Hebrew)

+[^alive]: The Hebrew name חוה (Eve) is traditionally believed to derive from the Hebrew term חַי (kháy), meaning "alive" or "living."
+This term also carries a wide range of related meanings, including raw (as in flesh), fresh (as in plant, water, or year), and strong.
+As a noun, it can signify life or a living thing, which further underscores Eve's biblical role as the "mother of all living".
+See here for more: [חי | Wiktionary](https://en.wiktionary.org/wiki/%D7%97%D7%99#Hebrew)

 ## In Raëlism 🔯